Skip to main content

 npx tsx server.ts

-# Output: NMP Server is listening on the Mesh...
+# Output: LIOP Server is listening on the Mesh...

 In a separate terminal, unleash your Agent: